oknono/IDDY/README.md

-This is a very small flask webapplication that uses a script to check whether or not Dick Cheney is still alive.
-To determine this a call is make with the WikiMedia api.
+This is a small Flask webapplication that calls the Wikimedia API to determine if Dick Cheney is still alive.
+The code can easily be altered to check for other people (provided they have a wikipedia page).
 The app is online at http://www.isdickdeadyet.xyz